 What is your job?

 - Listen!
-I know, this is a hard one!
+I know this is a hard one when there is usually a lot going on in the background!
 But be there as a listener and help students articulate the purpose of their reading.
 Give meaningful prompts to get students thinking.

 What does the teacher do during a reading conference?